Living Life To The Fullest

 Founded in January of 2017 to assist a community that was shut down on another mental health support website.
 The blog had a rough start but it transformed into a personal blog later on in 2017.
 Colorful Asylum keeps changing but the one thing that is consistent is the weekly posts about different struggles we are going through as we cope with them.
 Most of the blog’s content is due to the hard work and dedication of those who volunteer their time to make posts.
 A lot of the posts do have a trigger warning and should not be taken as medical or mental health advice.

-This is the place Tommy has shared his life story outside his personal journal.
+This is the place Tommi has shared his life story outside his personal journal.
 He mostly blogs about topics in his life, which include; urinary incontinence, cerebral palsy, mental illness, abuses of the medical system, and video games.
-Tommy enjoys advocating for those with disabilities and those who are having a rough time adjusting to the normal social constructs.
-By sharing what he really feels at the time uncut and unabashed, Tommy is able to convey his feelings on certain topics that are taboo for others.
+Tommi enjoys advocating for those with disabilities and those who are having a rough time adjusting to the normal social constructs.
+By sharing what he really feels at the time uncut and unabashed, Tommi is able to convey his feelings on certain topics that are taboo for others.